NickNaso/hertzy/README.md

 ## Introduction

 Node.js includes an **[event system](https://nodejs.org/dist/latest/docs/api/events.html)**
-which is an implementation of the Observer pattern that is the most common used **event** pattern in Node.js application and for good reasons: it's incredibly simple and useful.
+which is an implementation of the **Observer** pattern that is the most common used **event** pattern in Node.js application and for good reasons: it's incredibly simple and useful.

+**Herzy** adds additional messaging related features called **frequency** that represents a communication bus through different parts (modules) of one application can communicate each other.

 <a name="motivations"></a>